lukegrady1/betting-with-friends/DEPLOYMENT.md

 - Check the functions URL in your `.env` file

 **API key error:**
-- Verify the secret is set: `supabase secrets list`
+- Verify the secrets are set: `supabase secrets list`
 - Check your SportsDataIO account has an active subscription

+**Authentication errors:**
+- Make sure you're logged into your app
+- Verify the SUPABASE_ANON_KEY secret is set correctly

 **Permission errors:**
 - Ensure you're a league admin to access the sync button